Donor Egg In Vitro Fertilization Program Options

 In order to provide maximum flexibility for patients requiring donor egg in vitro fertilization, Florida Institute for Reproductive Medicine has developed the following treatment programs.

-CRYOPRESERVED DONOR OOCYTE IVF (EGG BANK) (NON INSURANCE)
+CRYOPRESERVED DONOR OOCYTE ICSI IVF COST INDEX (NON-INSURANCE)

 With the advent of egg vitrification, we have seen pregnancy rates with cryo egg IVF comparable to those with fresh IVF cycles.
 This program is intended to provide maximum flexibility for scheduling, i.e. the patient can do this anytime that is convenient , they are not waiting on an egg donor to cycle.
 This program is our lowest cost donor egg option.
 Patients are only purchasing eggs that they are likely to use.
 This minimizes much of the waste in a traditional donor egg cycle.
 Individuals can purchase additional eggs in order to have a genetically similar sibling can do so.
 Click here for pricing »

-DONOR EGG FRESH CYCLE COST INDEX (NON INSURANCE)
+DONOR EGG IVF FRESH CYCLE COST INDEX (NON INSURANCE)